Swift Watch frequently asked questions.

-If you arrive after 6 p.m., do not expect to find parking near the school!
-Please DO NOT drive up NW Pettygrove Street past NW 26th Avenue - it is a dead end and turn around traffic creates a difficult and dangerous situation.
+Do not expect to find parking near the school!
+Please DO NOT drive up NW Pettygrove Street past NW 26th Avenue - it is a dead end and turn-around traffic creates a difficult and dangerous situation.

 How many swifts will be at Chapman?

 The number of swifts roosting in the Chapman chimney varies from year to year, and we can't predict what 2014 will bring.
 We will post current numbers as they become available on our Swift Counts page.
 To get an idea of the number of birds that come to Chapman, here are our swift counts from 2009: